JonathanZeru/mini-service/README.md

 # Mini Service Booking App (Frontend Only)

-A Flutter app that allows users to manage a list of services with full CRUD functionality using a public REST API.
+A Flutter app that allows users to manage a list of services and categories with full CRUD functionality using a public REST API.
 Built with GetX for state management and follows Clean Architecture principles.

 ## Features